List of NASCAR race wins by Jimmie Johnson: Cup Series

 In the NASCAR Cup Series, which was sponsored by Winston, Nextel, Sprint, and Monster Energy during Johnson's career, Johnson, the seven-time Cup Series champion for Hendrick Motorsports has won 83 races.
-Throughout his career, he has won at 20 of the 25 tracks at which he raced on, leaving the Charlotte Roval, Daytona Road Course, Chicagoland Speedway, Kentucky Speedway, Rockingham Speedway and Watkins Glen International the six tracks where he has failed to win.
-As of the end of the 2019 Monster Energy NASCAR Cup Series, Johnson's 83 wins rank sixth all-time tied with Cale Yarborough, behind Richard Petty (200), David Pearson (105), Jeff Gordon (93), Bobby Allison (84) and Darrell Waltrip (84).
+Throughout his career, he has won at 20 of the 26 tracks at which he raced on, leaving the Charlotte Roval, Daytona Road Course, Chicagoland Speedway, Kentucky Speedway, Rockingham Speedway and Watkins Glen International the six tracks where he has failed to win.
+As of the end of the 2023 NASCAR Cup Series, Johnson's 83 wins rank sixth all-time tied with Cale Yarborough, behind Richard Petty (200), David Pearson (105), Jeff Gordon (93), Bobby Allison (84) and Darrell Waltrip (84).